pydongery/blog/_posts/2024-03-22-implementing-variant.md

         jmp     int h<1ul>()
 ```

-Turns out clang decided it's cheaper to to not generate a jump table for so few branches.
-Fortunately with 4 or more cases we get a jump table again.
+Turns out clang decided it's cheaper to to not generate a jump table for so few branches with x86 as target assembler.
+This might happen, but at least for x86 we get a jump table with 4 or more cases.
 This can be verified by looking at the X86 DAG->DAG Instruction Selection pass.

 As before after the SimplifyCFG pass it will have combined all inlined comparisons into one switch.
 ```llvm